bbux-dev/datacraft/README.md

 #### Override Defaults

-To override the default values, use the `--defaults` /path/to/custom_defaults.json
+To override the default values, use the `--defaults` /path/to/custom_defaults.json or specify individual overrides with `--set-defaults key=value`.

 ```shell
 dataspec --debug-defaults -l off --defaults /path/to/custom_defaults.json